bradylowe/Word-Detection-Using-YOLOv2-and-Tensorflow/README.md

 **Directories**
  - **data**:  Directory storing training and testing data for various models.
-   * Chars74 (not included):  Stores dataset for classification of alpha-numeric chars.
+   * Chars74K (not included, see link above):  Stores dataset for classification of alpha-numeric chars.
       * This dataset is described in the following publication:  T. E. de Campos, B. R. Babu and M. Varma.
 Character recognition in natural images.
 In Proceedings of the International Conference on Computer Vision Theory and Applications (VISAPP), Lisbon, Portugal, February 2009.
-   * MNIST (not included):  Stores the MNIST 0-9 digit dataset
+   * MNIST (not included, see link above):  Stores the MNIST 0-9 digit dataset
    * documents:  Stores images of documents and annotation files containing bounding box information for detection system.
  - **models**:  Stores trained models such as character classifiers and